Wertoquri/Wertoquri/README.md

-- ✨ I'm currently learning C#
+- ✨ I'm currently learning C#, backend

-- ❓ I also studied various libraries for JavaScript, I also know how to write APIs
+- ❓ I also studied various libraries for JavaScript, I also know how to write APIs, servers

 - 🤞 I have projects, so I advise you to take a look